Pomerania-Neustettin: History

 In 1365, Barnim IV, duke and co-ruler of Pomerania-Wolgast had died.
 After his death, his part of the state was inherited by his sons, Wartislaw VI and Bogislaw VI.
-His brothers, Wartislaw V and Bogislaw V had gotten into an argument over the division of the duchy's lands.
-The dispute led to civil war, in which Wartislaw VI got supported by Wartislaw VI and Bogislaw VI, as well as by the dukes of Mecklenburg.
+Barnim's brothers, Wartislaw V and Bogislaw V had gotten into an argument over the division of the duchy's lands.
+The dispute led to civil war, in which Wartislaw V got support from by Wartislaw VI and Bogislaw VI, as well as by the dukes of Mecklenburg.
 Eventually, the emperor of the Holy Roman Empire, Charles IV, intervened in the war.

 On 25 May 1368, the dukes agreed on a preliminary division of Pomerania-Wolgast, in which Wartislaw V received the Land of Neustettin, centred around the city of Neustettin (now Szczecinek, Poland), and formed the Duchy of Pomerania-Neustettin.
 The final division of the country was made on 8 June 1372.
 Wartislaw V ruled the country until his death in 1390.
 After his death, the duchy was incorporated back into Pomerania-Wolgast.